B-Salinas/YGO-Duel-Academy-Deck-Builder/README.md

 - Dynamically rendering music, much like the in-game Deck Builder.

 ## The Dev Behind It All
-Hey there 👋🏽 I'm B and I had so much fun creating this project!
-Feel free to connect with me below
+Hey there! 👋🏽 I'm Bianca "B" Salinas and I had so much fun creating this project!
+Feel free to connect with me below :)

   <p align="center">
     <a href="https://github.com/B-Salinas">